aaroswings/CassavaLeafCompetitionCode/README.md

 The folder `2019_2020_merged/depth_maps` is populated using `generate_depth_maps.py`.

+Train `training/` folder contains config files used for various training settings of the model I used in my ensemble, but not the pickled model files due to their size.
+The trained model files I used in my ensemble are [here](https://www.kaggle.com/aaroswings/cassava-final-ensemble-models).

+## Notebooks

 [View the training notebook in nbviwer.](https://nbviewer.jupyter.org/github/aaroswings/CassavaLeafCompetitionCode/blob/main/training_notebook.ipynb)

 My inference notebook submitted to Kaggle is [here](https://www.kaggle.com/aaroswings/ensemble-inference-notebook).

 Note that much of this code is in a prototype state!
 I used it for experiments and there is a lot of ugly branching due to quickly prototyping out different ideas.
 It was definitely not a software engineering project.